Healthy Blueberry Oatmeal Muffins

 Is it better to use fresh or frozen blueberries for muffins?

 Since fresh blueberries tend to have a stronger flavour more *blueberry* flavour, they will give you a better tasting muffin with more of that rich blueberry taste.
 But, if blueberries aren’t in season – go for frozen!

-If using frozen blueberries, make sure to add them into the muffins frozen, no need to defrost them!
+If using frozen blueberries, make sure to add them to the muffins frozen, no need to defrost them!
 If you do, the blueberries will be too watery and won’t hold together well in the muffins.